 The Princeton University Retirement Savings Plan (RSP) is a 403(b) defined contribution plan that allows participants to save money for retirement on a pretax and/or after-tax (Roth) basis.
 The University does not make contributions to the RSP.
 The contributions deducted from a participant’s pay are invested as directed by the participant.
+Participants can start, stop, increase, or decrease their contributions anytime during the year by going to HR Self Service and following the instructions described below.
 Participants can register online with the plan’s recordkeeper TIAA to establish an account, name beneficiaries, and select investments.
 Participants can also contact TIAA at (800) 842-2776.

 - Participants always 100% vested.

 - Contributions withheld directly from pay; may be pretax and/or after-tax.

 - Contributions and assets allocated across many investment choices.